How to Buy (or Sell) Used Phones - Without Getting Scammed

 Swappa is a user-to-user marketplace for "gently used technology."
 Their motto is "No Junk, No Jerks" and they try to set themselves apart from other used electronics marketplaces by ensuring that there are no broken items, and by letting you buy and sell directly with other users.
 Sellers don't pay fees to Swappa.
 Buyers sometimes pay a small fee that is included in the sale price.
 All transactions are handled via Paypal, which offers protections for both buyers and sellers.

 I've bought three used Samsung Galaxy phones from Swappa sellers, and they've all arrived quickly and in excellent condition.
-Swappa is not limited to phones -- they also deal in laptops, watches, tablets, video games, cameras, voice assistants, thermostats, speakers, robo-vacuums, security cameras, and streaming devices.
+Swappa is not limited to phones -- they also deal in laptops, watches, ear buds, tablets, video games, cameras, drones, speakers, security cameras, and fitness gadgets.

 Swappa has a Trusted Seller designation for sellers that have proven to be trustworthy and professional.
 To become a Trusted Seller, you must communicate clearly and respectfully with buyers, respond promptly to questions, create accurate listings with quality photos, and maintain a low percentage of problem sales.